Pawpaw is a large shrub to small tree with a slender trunk and broad crown; grows in colonies.

 There’s a Paw Paw village and a Paw Paw Creek in Sullivan County, in northern Missouri.

-If you love tropical fruits, you might be familiar with some other species that are in the same family: the cherimoya (or custard apple), and the soursop (or guanábana).
-All have a sweet banana/pineapple flavor, a creamy texture, and the same basic green-skinned, multi-seeded fruit structure.
+If you love tropical fruits, you might be familiar with some other species that are in the same family: the cherimoya, custard apple, sweetsop, and soursop (or guanábana).
+All have a sweet banana/pineapple flavor, a creamy texture, and the same basic green-skinned, multiseeded fruit structure.
+If you’re hankering for pawpaws and they’re out of season, try looking for their relatives in the produce sections of groceries, especially international groceries that sell Asian or Latin American fruits.

 The fruit is relished by numerous bird species and by squirrels, opossums, and raccoons.
 Often these creatures find the pawpaws before human pawpaw hunters do, which is one reason many people are planting their own pawpaw trees!

-The pawpaw sphinx moth (Dolba hyloeus) is another attractive insect whose caterpillars eat pawpaw leaves.
-Look for it in the bottomland forests where pawpaw grows.
+The pawpaw sphinx moth (Dolba hyloeus) is another handsome insect whose caterpillars eat pawpaw leaves.
+Look for this moth in the bottomland forests where pawpaw grows.